mathieudpnt/Ketos/docs/source/modules/neural_networks/overview.rst

 wrap them with the ketos interface.
 This will allow to their architectures to use the same functionalities available to the architectures implemented in Ketos (e.g.: saving/loading models,  saving/loading recipes, using the batch generators, etc).

-These functionalities are implemented by the NNInterface class (found in :doc:`nn_interface` ).
+These functionalities are implemented by the NNInterface class (found in :class:`NNInterface <ketos.neural_networks.dev_utils.nn_interface.NNInterface>` ).
 The following examples demonstrate minimum integrations.
-For a comprehensive look into the interface, developers are encouraged to look into this class' source code and how it is used within ketos (for example, in the CNNInterface class found in :doc:`cnn`).
+For a comprehensive look into the interface, developers are encouraged to look into this class' source code and how it is used within ketos (for example, in the CNNInterface class found in :class:`CNNInterface <ketos.neural_networks.cnn.CNNInterface>`).

 Ketos uses architectures implemented with TensorFlow 2's subclassing API.
 For the following examples, let's suppose you implemented a simple multilayer perceptron and now want to integrate it with Ketos.